iSmart Shankar Box Office Collections (Day 3): A Terrific Day For The Ram Pothineni Starrer!

 Worldwide Collections

-If the reports that have come out on social media are anything to go by, iSmart Shankar is expected to have fetched a share of above Rs 5 crore on Saturday at the worldwide box office.
+If the reports that have come out on social media are anything to go by, iSmart Shankar is expected to have fetched a share of above Rs 4.5 crore on Saturday at the worldwide box office.
+Reports suggest that the film has collected a share of Rs 18 crore from the first three days of run.
 The film has definitely started off on a right note and is seemingly in the right path to emerge as a super success.